pandaant/poker-mcts/README.md

 the last state is expanded and it’s children are added to the tree before continuing the selection until a terminal history is reached.
 This history is then evaluated according to a simulation strategy that calculates the expected value.
 In the final step of the iteration the calculated value is propagated back up the tree by an backpropagation strategy.
-Figure 3.13 shows a graphical representation of one iteration.
 After a certain amount of time or number of predefined iterations a final move strategy selects the actual actions to play from the root node.

 ## Requirements